Last Updated on

 Mr. Bap is a small Korean restaurant hidden in a corridor.
 This restaurant owned by a sweet Korean family is a great place for Korean take-out as well as a quick lunch/dinner.
 If you’re looking for a healthy break, take a seat and try out the food here.
 If I recall correctly, they are cash only.

 I went to this cozy vegan-friendly restaurant a while ago.
-I ended up really loving my healthy Buddha Bowl, which made me feel very good afterwards.
+I ended up really loving my healthy Buddha Bowl, which made me feel very good afterward.
 Their smoothies are really delicious.
 This is a great spot for vegetarians/vegans as the staff is very careful about dietary restrictions.
 The interior is really charming and Buddha Bowl is a nice place to relax.

 North, Central, and South American restaurants in the Hague